Oxbull (OXI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Oxbull Historical Price

-According to the latest data gathered on Oxbull live price page, the current price of Oxbull is 0.163769USD.
-The circulating supply of Oxbull(OXI) is 11.98M OXI , giving it a market capitalization of $1.96M.
+According to the latest data gathered on Oxbull live price page, the current price of Oxbull is 0.182784USD.
+The circulating supply of Oxbull(OXI) is 11.98M OXI , giving it a market capitalization of $2.19M.

 The Oxbull Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OXI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.